offby1/django-simple-deploy/docs/contributing/parking_lot.md

 - Note talks, articles, discussion etc related to this project.
 See [#208](https://github.com/django-simple-deploy/django-simple-deploy/issues/208).
 - Consider a stability policy.
 See [#214](https://github.com/django-simple-deploy/django-simple-deploy/issues/214).
 - Consider a `--dry-run` feature.
 See [#247](https://github.com/django-simple-deploy/django-simple-deploy/issues/247).
-- Revisit `git status` check in simple_deploy.py.
+- Revisit `git status` check in deploy.py.
 See [#261](https://github.com/django-simple-deploy/django-simple-deploy/issues/261).
 - Document use of development tools such as reset_project.py.
 See [#264](https://github.com/django-simple-deploy/django-simple-deploy/issues/264).
 - Look at consistency of platform messages.
 See [#270](https://github.com/django-simple-deploy/django-simple-deploy/issues/264).
 - Consider pyupgrade for finding old Python idioms that are no longer needed.
 See [#299](https://github.com/django-simple-deploy/django-simple-deploy/issues/299).
-- Try simple_deploy with a micro framework such as [django-singlefile](https://github.com/andrewgodwin/django-singlefile) or [nanodjango](https://github.com/radiac/nanodjango).
+- Try django-simple-deploy with a micro framework such as [django-singlefile](https://github.com/andrewgodwin/django-singlefile) or [nanodjango](https://github.com/radiac/nanodjango).
 - Should the project support Poetry?
     - Poetry seems to be well-respected for developing libraries, but I don't know that anyone is really using it to manage dependencies for Django projects.
 If not, there's no reason to support it in this project.
     - Perhaps support it, but dial back some of the specificity of tests?
 Poetry is resolving at a finer grain size than we need to pay attention to?